Anemia can occur when red blood cells are broken down too rapidly, too much blood is lost, or the bone marrow does not produce enough red blood cells.

 Twin-to-twin transfusions, in which blood flows from one fetus to the other, can cause anemia in one twin and too much blood (polycythemia Polycythemia in the Newborn Polycythemia is an abnormally high concentration of red blood cells.
 This disorder may result from postmaturity, diabetes in the mother, twin-to-twin transfusions, in which blood flows from... read more ) in the other twin.

-The placenta may separate from the uterus before delivery (placental abruption Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
-Women may have vaginal bleeding and/or severe... read more ), or the placenta may be attached in the wrong place (placenta previa Placenta Previa Placenta previa is attachment (implantation) of the placenta over the opening of the cervix, in the lower rather than the upper part of the uterus.
+The placenta may separate from the uterus before delivery (placental abruption Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
+Women may have abdominal pain and tenderness and vaginal bleeding... read more ), or the placenta may be attached in the wrong place (placenta previa Placenta Previa Placenta previa is attachment (implantation) of the placenta over the opening of the cervix, in the lower rather than the upper part of the uterus.
 Women may have painless, sometimes profuse... read more ), leading to loss of blood in the fetus.

 Sometimes blood loss occurs when the newborn is injured during delivery.
 For example, rupture of the liver or spleen during delivery may cause internal bleeding.
 Rarely, bleeding can occur under the newborn's scalp when a vacuum extractor or forceps Operative Vaginal Delivery Operative vaginal delivery is delivery using a vacuum extractor or forceps.
 A vacuum extractor consists of a small cup made of a rubberlike material that is connected to a vacuum.
 It is inserted... read more is used during delivery.